 Every translation and commentary will differ at times on who is speaking when.
 Choices need to be made.
 Without pretending to resolve all the questions or tensions, I have made mine.

 The illustrations are all in the public domain and the sonnets are under copyright (c) to George van Popta, 2016.

-They are dedicated to my wife Dora and were published in celebration of our 35th wedding anniversary.
+These sonnets are dedicated to my wife Dora and were published in celebration of our 35th wedding anniversary.